AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 1: Trackpad Gain Function

 \subsection{Apparatus}

-We ran the experiment on a MacBook Pro laptop (2012 version) running Mac OS X 10.11, using the integrated trackpad for input.
-The size of the display was 35.8 cm × 24.7 cm (1280 $\times$ 800 pixels).
-The experiment was coded in C$++$.
-The optimization speed parameter $C$ in Eq.~(\ref{eq:overall}-\ref{eq:final}) was set to $6.4 \times 10^{-5}$~mm$^{-1}$ after pilot tests, to ensure that the transitions between two instances of the gain function remain mostly unnoticed but ensure short duration of convergence.
+We ran the experiment on a MacBook Pro laptop (2012 version) running Mac OS X 10.11 with a integrated trackpad.
+The size of the display was 35.8 cm $\times$ 24.7 cm (1280 $\times$ 800 pixels).
+The experiment was coded in C++.
+The optimization speed parameter $C$ in Eq.~(\ref{eq:overall}-\ref{eq:final}) was set to $6.4 \times 10^{-5}$~mm$^{-1}$ after pilot tests.
 The \refpart\ functions were obtained from \texttt{libpointing}~\cite{casiez2011no}, which was also used for cursor coordinate calculations in this \emph{gain condition}.
 We used \texttt{libpointing}'s `subpixel' option that transfers the remainder of the last calculated (floating) cursor coordinates to the next time step.
 We implemented the same subpixel mechanism in \methodname, and discretized the range of input speeds into bins of 0.0079 m/s as \refpart~condition.
 We set the processing noise parameter of the Kalman filter at 0.2, and the sensor noise parameter at 40.0.
 The refresh rate of the display was 60 fps.